Earn rewardsJOIN CLUB CLARINS!

 4. Consider self tanning lotion

-Before heading back out into the sun to work on your tan, why don’t you consider sunless tanning lotion?
+Before heading back out into the sun to work on your tan, consider sunless tanning lotion.
 The best remedy for sunburn is simply avoiding getting sunburnt in the first place.
-The best self tanning lotion will allow you to get the exact shade of tan that you want, from the comfort of your own home.
+Self-tanning lotion will allow you to get the exact shade of tan that you want, from the comfort of your own home.
 Our Sun Self Tanning Lotions aren’t just great at giving you that sun kissed tan, but are also packed full of hydrating properties so that they actually nourish your skin while doing so.

 5. Protect your skin

 Remember that sunscreen is an absolute must every time you are exposed to the sun.
 For daily UV protection, try our UV PLUS Anti-Pollution Sunscreen Multi-Protection Broad Spectrum SPF 50.